tonylubin/webscraper/README.md

 * after boot-up in terminal run `pm2 resurrect` for saved processess to resume This is needed because app is built on linux (using wsl2) and start-up script won't work across the different operating systems.

-* **EXTRA FUTURE WORK :** Can be hosted/deployed to a cloud hosting website service such as Heroku and run app at scheduled times through heroku scheduler.
+**EXTRA FUTURE WORK :**

+* Look into hosting/deployment to a cloud hosting website service.
 Requires modifying `scheduler.js file` to remove cron job from `task()` function and then calling it at the required times.
+* Further info into running automated scripts for running program at user log in.